 FWS Community Service Waiver Request

 Under the statute, the Secretary may waive one or both of the community service requirements for a school if the school has demonstrated that enforcing the requirement(s) would cause a hardship for the students at that school.
 The fact that it may be difficult for the school to comply with the requirement(s) is not in and of itself a basis for granting a waiver [34 CFR 675.18(g)(2)].
-In the past, the Secretary has approved a limited number of waivers when schools were able to demonstrate an exceptional circumstance.
+In the past, the Secretary has approved a limited number of waivers for schools that were able to demonstrate an exceptional circumstance.
 Some exceptional circumstances include, but are not limited to:

 Small FWS Allocation - The school had a very small FWS allocation.
 The supporting information submitted by the school noted that seven percent of the school's allocation only provided enough funds for a student to work in a community service job for a short period of time.
 Therefore, the school was unable to find placement for a student in a community service job.

 Rural Area - The school is in a rural area that is located far from the type of organizations that would normally provide community service jobs.
 The school provided information that showed that its students lacked the means of transportation to get to the location of the community service jobs.
 In a similar waiver request in which transportation did exist, a school provided documentation that showed that the transportation costs were extremely high for the students.